 2nd Annual Chalk Stream Headwaters Forum Sets its Sights on National Attention

-Vitacress Conservation Trust and partners resolve to focus national attention on the plight of the England’s globally significant chalk steam ecology
+Vitacress Conservation Trust and partners resolve to focus national attention on the plight of England’s globally significant chalk stream ecology.

 Tuesday, September 2 2008 – At the second annual Chalk Stream Headwaters Forum, stakeholders involved in the conservation and restoration of the Hampshire chalk waters came together to share perspectives and knowledge on the critical environmental issues facing the famous chalk streams.
 The event, which was chaired by Lord Selborne, Patron of the Vitacress Conservation Trust (VCT), heard from experts from academia, business as well as local and national angling and environmental communities.
 The goal was to carve out a practical route forward for the benefit of this precious and quintessentially English resource.

 This year’s Forum heard from speakers from the University of Southampton, The Environment Agency, the Test and Itchen Association and Cain Bio-Engineering on a range of scientific and environmental issues related to the mounting challenges facing the streams, as well as some best practice examples of how local farmers, business and landowners were collaborating with the Environment Agency and English Nature to help restore and protect some local rivers.

 The Forum identified some highly pressing issues contributing to the threatened status of our chalk streams, including the urgent need to consolidate and analyse the large bank of disparate scientific data currently in play, in order to draw nationally significant conclusions from them.
 Therefore it was agreed by the VCT Board that this year’s activities would include work with the University of Southampton to begin collating and analysing the science informing this debate, in order to help solve issues facing the English Chalk Streams.